The challah of our dreams: light, fluffy, perfectly chewy

 Eggs

 How many eggs?
 Challah recipes are all over the map on this question, from no eggs at all to just yolks, and a lot of ’em.
-I like four whole eggs plus two yolks.
+I use five eggs.
+I used to recommend four whole eggs plus two yolks, but ultimately decided that I couldn’t tell the difference between that and five whole eggs, and it’s less effort and waste, plus there’s one more bonus, which leads me to…

 Yeast and rising